dooly-ai/tack/README.md

 ```

 The `tack` function takes a pseudo-class and a list of CSS classes and returns a list of generated
-classes with the pseudo-class targeted.
+CSS classes with the pseudo-class targeted.

 ```javascript
 tack('hover', 'b--blue', 'blue') // => 'b--blue--tack-hover blue--tack-hover'
 ```

-The permutations of pseudo-class with classes are generated and added to the DOM the first time
+The permutations of pseudo-class and CSS classes are generated and added to the DOM the first time
 `tack` sees them.
 They are re-used afterwards.